SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models

-As revealed by our four observations in Sec.~\ref{sec:empirical}, existing unlearning approaches suffer from four fundamental limitations: incomplete forgetting, degradation of benign content quality, vulnerability to prompt manipulation, and poor transferability with high deployment cost.
-In response to these challenges, we design \saferedirector, a new unlearning methodology to achieve four core objectives: \textit{precise forgetting}, \textit{quality preservation}, \textit{robustness}, and \textit{plug-and-play deployment}.
+As revealed in Sec.~\ref{sec:empirical}, existing unlearning suffers from four fundamental limitations: incomplete forgetting, degradation of benign content quality, vulnerability to prompt manipulation, and limited transferability with high deployment cost.
+In response, we design \saferedirector to address four corresponding objectives: \textit{effective forgetting}, \textit{quality preservation}, \textit{robustness}, and \textit{plug-and-play deployment}.